 2. Talk to Your Spouse About Your Suspicions

 As hard as it may be, be calm, be reasonable, and be rational.
 Bringing up the issue in an offensive manner will only put your spouse in a defensive frame of mind.
 It may sound odd, but you want your spouse to be able to trust you with the information they give you.
 If you're able to, keep a level head so you can use the information you are given in a constructive manner.

 This is especially important if you want to try to save your marriage.
 It’s also important if you intend to divorce your spouse.
 Any information you obtain from your spouse can be used in your own best interest, whether you decide to rebuild the marriage or divorce.
 The more rational you are when trying to retrieve the information, the more information you are likely to receive.

 3. Hire an Expert

 If you feel your spouse is not being honest, consider hiring a professional.
-If your spouse’s behaviors have led you to believe there is an affair, then it is time to let a trained professional confirm your suspicions.
+If your spouse’s behaviors have led you to believe there is an affair, then it may be time to let a trained professional confirm your suspicions.